 Tourism is also important for the city, and the port of Seattle is of great importance as cruises often dock here on the way to Alaska.
 The Port of Seattle expected 1.1 million tourists in 2018.
 One year before, more than 40 million tourists had visited Seattle.
 Compare this number to the city’s permanent population of about 725,000 people!
 Don’t tell me this is not the Land of Opportunity!

-On the sunny side, Honolulu is still among the best cities to live in.
+The price tag that comes along with living in this place is a bit more justifiable, as Honolulu is still among the best U.S. cities to live in.
 Home prices are on the rise and sales volumes have dropped more than 10%, according to the Honolulu Board of Realtors®.
 Finding an affordable house in Honolulu will be a challenge, though, since most houses are priced $800,000 and above, and half of the condos for sale are $475,000 and more.

-Don’t be intimidated by the most expensive cities to live in the USA!
-Our job at RealEstateAgent.com is to cover all the needs, so we have already searched for the best cities to raise a family, to invest in real estate or to become a boating family so feel free to read more!
+If you had your heart set on moving to one of the cities on this list, don’t be intimidated by the prices you’ll find here.
+Our job at RealEstateAgent.com is to cover all your needs as a homebuyer, so we have already searched for the best cities to raise a family, to invest in real estate or to become a boating family so feel free to read more!